Filipino Institute logo

 International Schools in the GCC

-• Registration and assessment charges
+Registration and assessment Usually separate

-• Uniforms, books, and activities
+Uniforms, books, activities Extra costs

 Philippine K–12 Face-to-Face Options

-• Core academic instruction
+Focus Core academic instruction

-• Smaller class environments
+Environment Smaller class settings

 Playhouse as a Foundation for Long-Term Learning